The Park provides inspirational incubation and grow-on space, as well as support for innovative businesses specialising in STEMM.

 If you’d like to find out if you’re a good fit for our community or if you’re unsure whether you meet these criteria, get in touch with our business support team on 01392 249222.
 We’d be happy to talk you through the process and answer any questions you might have.

-In place until 2042, the Enterprise Zone supports businesses via: business rate relief which could be worth up to £275,000; a simplified planning process; and many other measures to encourage enterprise and productivity.
+In place until 2042, the Enterprise Zone supports businesses via: business rate relief which could be worth up to £275,000 (until March 2022); a simplified planning process; and many other measures to encourage enterprise and job creation.

 Unlike other areas, the Zone already benefits from a package of infrastructure investment, which includes a £12 million upgrade to Junction 29 of the M5, a new £9 million bypass linking Exeter Airport to Skypark, new train station in the new town of Cranbrook and upgraded bus, cycling and walking links.